squarebitsdevteam/testaar/README.md

 # Compatibility
- Please use Kotlin version 1.4.30 or above and Gradle JDK version 11.
-The SDK support only kotlin language.
+ Use Kotlin version 1.4.30 or above and Gradle JDK version 11.
+This SDK support only kotlin language.
 Target/Compile SDK should be 31.

 # Configuration